securitykiss-com/rfw/README.rst

 - no external dependencies except iptables
 - limited functionality
 - no generic rules
-- not performance-optimal but conservative choice of time-proven crypto: 2048-bit RSA based SSL with HTTP Basic Authentication.
-TODO: Consider ECDSA and check HTTPS clients compatibility
+- not performance-optimal but conservative choice of time-proven crypto: 2048-bit RSA based SSL with HTTP Basic Authentication

 License